JayCuthrell/fudge.org-2021/src/pages/my-ninth-year-at-vce/index.md

 Just like my last update, [I cannot blog about my work](https://jaycuthrell.com/disclosure).

-Since my last update I've broken apart my [jaycuthrell.com](https://jaycuthrell.com) and [fudge.org](https://fudge.org) to take advantage of Netlify and a new pipeline I'm working on for content updates.
+Since my last update I've broken apart my blog content from [jaycuthrell.com](https://jaycuthrell.com) and returned it to [fudge.org](https://fudge.org) to take advantage of Netlify and a new pipeline I'm working on for content updates.
 I'm also working to take all my [Jekyll](https://jekyll.org) content and move it over to [GatsbyJS](https://gatsbyjs.org) on Netlify with injection and basic forms but maybe functions at some point next year.

 I'm also really happy with the growth of [Keybase](https://keybase.io/jaycuthrell).
 So, if you reading this and know me, [drop me a slightly more secure line here](https://jaycuthrell.com/contact/).